 While DNA sexing is the only truly accurate sexing method.
 These breeds offer the highest sexing accuracy of around 95%.
 Auto sexing breeds assist with determining day-old males by feather color.
 Males are lighter in color and have a white spot on their heads.
 Females are darker in color.

 BABY CHICK: WING SEXING

-Breeds include: Barred Plymouth Rock, Coronation Sussex, Rhode Island, Speckled Sussex, and Wyandotte
+Breeds that use this sexing method: Barred Plymouth Rock, Coronation Sussex, Rhode Island, Speckled Sussex, and Wyandotte

 Not all breeds are able to be wing sexed.
 The gene must be bred in their DNA.
 The rate of feathering and plumage color is carried on the Z chromosome.
 When the primary feathers (bottom row closest to the wing’s edge) are longer than the coverts (top row of feathers), the chick is female.
 When the primary feathers are the same length or shorter than the converts, the chick is male.